 Zero hunger is an ambitious objective, leading to a world where every man, woman and child has enough to eat.
 It is one of the global goals that world leaders have set for 2030.
 Achieving zero hunger means ending chronic hunger, malnutrition and food insecurity, leaving no one behind, and humanity requires it so that people can reach their full potential.
 WFP's ability to achieve its objectives and contribute to the achievement of the SDGs depends on WFP's unwavering commitment to act with the highest ethics and standards of conduct.
-This means adhering to WFP's core values, principles and standards in all its actions by providing humanitarian and development assistance with the highest standards of corporate behaviour towards the people, communities and governments it serves, towards its partners, and towards the societies and the world.
+This means adhering to WFP's core values, principles and standards in all ourits actions by providing humanitarian and development assistance with the highest standards of corporate behaviour towards the people, communities and governments we serveit serves, towards ourits partners, and towards the societies and the world-in which we live.

-Ideals of the United Nations Charter and the Humanitarian Principles
+Ideals of the United Nations Charter, WFP and the Humanitarian Principles and Respect for Human Rights

-1. WFP is committed to working towards a world without hunger while abiding by the ideals and principles of the United Nations Charter.
-WFP serves the ideals of peace, respect for fundamental rights, economic and social progress and international cooperation.
-WFP is always guided by and respects the principles of human rights, social justice, the dignity and worth of the human person and respect for equal rights of men and women, boys and girls.
-WFP adheres to the core humanitarian principles1 set out in the following table.
+WFP is committed to working towards a world without hunger while abiding by the ideals and principles of the United Nations Charter.
+WFP serves the ideals of peace, respect for fundamental rights, economic and social progress, and international cooperation, and.
+WFP is always guided by and respects the principles of fundamental human rights, social justice, the dignity and worth of the human person and respect for equal rights of men and women, boys and girls.
+WFP adheres to the core humanitarian principles set out in the following table.